thiagogbeier/lokka/website/docs/intro.md

 ## What is Lokka?

-Lokka is a simple yet powerful middleware that connects AI language models (like ChatGPT or Claude) to your Microsoft 365 tenant using Microsoft Graph.
+Lokka is a simple yet powerful middleware that connects AI language models (like ChatGPT or Claude) to your Azure and Microsoft 365 tenant using the Azure and Microsoft Graph APIs.

 This allows you to perform administrative tasks using natural language queries.

 :::info
-In technical terms, Lokka is an implementation of the [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) for the Microsoft Graph API.
+In technical terms, Lokka is an implementation of the [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP) for the Microsoft Graph and Azure APIs.
 :::

 Here's a quick demo.
 Read on to learn how to set this up on your own machine.